Neutone/neutone_sdk/README.md

 # Neutone SDK

 The Neutone SDK is a tool for researchers that enables them to wrap their own audio models and run them in a DAW using our [Neutone Plugin](https://neutone.space/).
-We offer both functionality for loading the models locally in the plugin as well as contributing them to the default list of models that is available to anyone running the plugin.
-We hope this will both give an opportunity for researchers to easily try their models in a DAW, but also provide creators with a collection of interesting models.
+We offer functionality for both loading the models locally in the plugin and contributing them to the default list of models that is available to anyone running the plugin.
+We hope this will enable researchers to easily try their models in a DAW, but also provide creators with a collection of interesting models.

 ## Why use the Neutone SDK

 [JUCE](https://github.com/juce-framework/JUCE) is the industry standard for building audio plugins.
-Because of this knowledge of C++ is needed to be able to build even very simple audio plugins.
+Because of this, knowledge of C++ is needed to be able to build even very simple audio plugins.
 However, it is rare for AI audio researchers to have extensive experience with C++ and be able to build such a plugin.
 Moreover, it is a serious time investment that could be spent developing better algorithms.
-Using Neutone it is possible to build models using familiar tools such at PyTorch and with a minimal amount of Python code wrap these models such that they can be executed by the Neutone Plugin.
+Neutone makes it possible to build models using familiar tools such as PyTorch and with a minimal amount of Python code wrap these models such that they can be executed by the Neutone Plugin.
 Getting a model up and running inside a DAW can be done in less than a day without any need for C++ code or knowledge.

-The SDK provides support for automatic buffering of inputs and outputs to your model, on-the-fly sample rate and stereo-mono conversion.
+The SDK provides support for automatic buffering of inputs and outputs to your model and on-the-fly sample rate and stereo-mono conversion.
 It enables a model that can only be executed with a predefined number of samples to be used in the DAW at any sampling rate and any buffer size seamlessly.
 Additionally, within the SDK tools for benchmarking and profiling are readily available so you can easily debug and test the performance of your models.

 <a name="examples"/>